 This is really hard.
 How can I make my life easier?

-If you’re weaning from the pump, here is information on transitioning your baby off of breast milk.
+Here is information on transitioning your baby off of breast milk when you wean.